elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Changed

 - Ingress nginx has been updated to a new chart repo and bumped to version 2.10
+- Harbor chart has been upgraded to version 1.5.1

 ### Fixed